Skyshader77/Lacryma-Hydra/chapter17-2.typ

 She took a brief respite to glance at Claradore's situation.
 Bloated corpses floated next to the Red Guild's leader.
 A Magrub Doga's spear had found its way through his groin.

-"How many have we slain?"
+"How many have we slain?" he panted.

-"Above fifty."
+She rushed to his side.
+Light emanated from her palm.
+Had she been younger, this warmth would have meant death for a Magi such as him.
+"Above fifty," said Serena.

 "A Forge can birth fifty creatures in a year's turning."